Uyuni 2026.03 Proxy Deployment

 Language, keyboard and product selectionselect the product to install.On the

-License agreementread the agreement and checkI Agree to the License Terms.Select the registration method.
-For this example, we will register the server with SUSE Customer Center.
+License agreementread the agreement and checkI Agree to the License Terms.Skip the registration.

 Click